-A central task of modern breeding is purge to these deleterious alleles [4].
+A central task of modern breeding is to purge these deleterious alleles [4].
 Historically, this purging has been accomplished indirectly through extensive crossing and phenotypic selection.
-Genomic data offers a complementary (or perhaps wholly alternative) way of explicitly identifying the alleles most likely of be deleterious [5].
+Genomic data offers a complementary (or perhaps wholly alternative) way of explicitly identifying the alleles most likely to be deleterious [5].
 In effect, with the knowledge of all deleterious mutations in hand, breeders could dramatically accelerate genetic gain through targeted crosses and much larger populations afforded by marker-based breeding value assessment of progeny [4].

 While the theoretical basis for the cost of domestication is strong, few studies have investigated how this cost is manifested in long-term, realistic agronomic settings.
 In addition, large structural mutations (SVs) are likely to have the most dramatic phenotypic effects [6].
 Indeed, they account for a disproportionate number of discovered causal variants [1,4].
-Yet these events have been recalcitrant to the short-read sequencing deluge.
-Recent work in rice using 3,000 re-sequenced rice genomes shows a clear depletion in coding-sequence indels, a hallmark of inbreeding and selection [7].
-Though this work used an extensive SV-calling pipeline, false-positive and false-negative rates were still in excess of 10% and often much greater for tandem duplications and inversions [7,8].
+Gene dysregulation is analogous to (and often driven by) presence/absence variation resulting from structural mutations; in maize, this dysregulation is correlated with allele frequency and is a predicator of seed weight [7].
+Yet, structural events have been recalcitrant to the short-read sequencing deluge.
+Recent work in rice using 3,000 re-sequenced rice genomes shows a clear depletion in coding-sequence indels, a hallmark of inbreeding and selection [8].
+Though this work used an extensive SV-calling pipeline, false-positive and false-negative rates were still in excess of 10% and often much greater for tandem duplications and inversions [8,9].
 More importantly, it remains unclear if the segregating structural variants are present because they are neutral or because deleterious alleles have not yet been fully purged.